RE: REVIEW ARTICLE TITLED :

 AUTHUR: John Koshy, M.D. from the location of plastic surgery, Baylor College of Medicine and the Department of Pathology.

-REVIEW OF ARTICLE: This is a question that every surgeon asks himself when removing tissue from the human body.
+This is a question that every surgeon asks himself when removing tissue from the human body.
 This tissue such as fat from liposuction or excised skin from a face-lift or tummy tuck is not at issue but any abnormal tissue becomes a question.
-Is it justified to send gynecomastia tissue pathology in men under 21 years old is the question asked by this article?
+Is it justified to send gynecomastia tissue pathology in men under 21 years old is this the question asked by this article?

-LITERATURE REVIEW..
 2,000 articles were reviewed.
 There were only 36 articles to discuss cases of adolescent Gynecomastia.
-Over a 35-year period 615 cases were examined.
+Over a 35-year period, 615 cases were examined.
 The average age of the patient being 17 years old.
 The pathology revealed six cases of cancer.

 CONCLUSION FROM THE STUDY:

 The incidence of abnormal pathology in adolescent men is rare.
-There seems to be little benefit in routine histological exam, and the current policy and procedures should be reviewed.
+There seems to be little benefit in the routine histological exams, and the current policy and procedures should be reviewed.

 Miguel Delgado, M.D.